fedexist/my-cookiecutter-template/docs/prompts.rst

     Whether to deploy a Google Cloud Function for the project and serving of the model

 use_freedaa
     Whether you're going to use FrEEdAA as dependency for your project.
+This will add freedaa as dependency in the setup.cfg file